 UPS hasn’t disclosed its background check policy and differing background check periods have been reported by UPS employees.

-While 7 years is a fairly standard time period investigated by many employers, some UPS employees claim their background checks looked at 5 years of their history, many report 7 years, and others state that UPS looked back further than 10 years.
+While 7 years is a fairly standard time period investigated by many employers, some UPS employees claim their background checks looked at 5 years of their history, many reports 7 years, and others state that UPS looked back further than 10 years.

 One determining factor will be the type of job you’re applying for.
 Warehouse positions will be the easiest background checks to pass, while the background check for a driving job will, of course, be more thorough.